inkytonik/kiama/README.txt

 need to modify build.xml.
 This distribution has been tested with Scala 2.7.5.

+Depending on your setup, you may need to set ANT_OPTS to give the ant process more memory.
+The following setting seems to work OK with the current version of Kiama.

+ANT_OPTS="-Xms512m -Xmx512m"

+(Note: the syntax of setting this variable will vary depending on your shell environment.)

 Kiama can also be built using Eclipse.
 The source distribution is an Eclipse project.
 Builds have most recently been tested with Eclipse 3.4 and version 2.7.5 of the Eclipse Scala plugin.